Outbreak at German slaughterhouse reveals migrants' plight

 “We are fully aware of our responsibility,” Westfleisch said, adding it now requires workers at facilities that remain open to wear face masks on site, have their temperature taken at the gate and work in clearly separated small groups.
 The company said it is also trying to impress upon workers “the importance of hygiene and behavior measures in the company and in private settings.”

-The outbreak at Westfleisch has caused consternation in Berlin, where the country's agriculture minister accused “black sheep” in the industry of failing to follow the rules.
+The outbreak has caused consternation in Berlin, where German Chancellor Angela Merkel acknowledged Wednesday the “alarming news” about the situation at Westfleisch.

+“There are significant shortcomings in accommodation – we have all seen that now – and it has to be seen who is held responsible,” Merkel said.
+“I can tell you in any case that I am not satisfied with what we have seen there.”

 Some enraged restaurant owners have threatened to sue for lost earnings, though it is unclear who they would take to court: Westfleisch, the subcontractors, the workers or regional officials now being accused of acting too slowly.